add something to CapeLinks: post it here ♦ ask a Cape Cod question: ask it here

 Back in the days of whaling, the sperm whale yielded the finest and most valuable oil.
 The sperm whale, a toothed whale, has teeth, but only in the lower jaw.

 However, the ivory of the teeth discolors and doesn’t bring a high price.
+The teeth were often decorated with artwork known as scrimshaw.
 The yield of oil in a full-grown sperm whale averages about 100 barrels one-third to one-half are from the head of the whale.

 A unique feature of the sperm whale is the case, or cavity in the head, from which twelve to fifteen barrels of oil can be bailed out.
 The “junk”, or cheeks and lips, are also a rich source of oil.